 Milwaukee County Transit System

 The Milwaukee County Department of Transportation (MCDOT) provides public transit services through the Milwaukee County Transit System (MCTS).
 Direct Management and operation of the transit system, including Paratransit services, is provided by Milwaukee Transport Services (MTS), a government corporation established to perform the County's public and governmental function of managing and operating a public transportation system.

 1) How Many Buses Does MCTS Own and Operate?

-Currently MCTS operates 411 buses.
-Four hundred and one buses are 40' long, full size buses and 12 are 30' long buses.
-The average age of the is 7.5 years old.
+Currently MCTS operates 405 buses.
+All MCTS buses are 40' long, full size buses.
+The average age of the MCTS fleet is 7.5 years old.
 About 340 buses are used at the peak of